ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

         info_data = json.load(dictionary)
 ```

-- 2º loaded is a excel file that only contains the names of the energy types, along with the translations in Swedish and corrected English.
+- 2º loaded is the [F_Sankey_Language_Dictionary](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/1.%20EXECUTABLE/F_Sankey_Language_Dictionary.csv) an excel file that only contains the names of the energy types, along with the translations in Swedish and corrected English.

-This file it is treated to store the energy types' names as the rows of the dataframe, so later we can use this value to find the translation.
-Translator is the dictionary that stores this data.
+This file is treated to store the energy types' names as the rows of the dataframe, so later we can use this value to find the translation. "translator" is the dictionary that stores this data.

  - `pd.read_csv`(""): Store the csv from the path indicated